Maxwell-Robinson/sprint-1/command-line.md

-The command line is a text based interface which utilises text commands and prompts to navigate through your files, rather than using a mouse.
+The command line is a text based interface which utilises text commands and prompts to navigate through your files, rather than using a mouse

 Commands: